shotai/MachineLearning/README.md

 <b>Naive Bayes</b>

-Writing with Matlab, dealing with Spam data.\n
+Writing with Matlab, dealing with Spam data.<br/>
 Using Bernoulli, Gaussain, Histogram with 4 bins, Histogram with 9 bins.

 <b>EM</b>

-Writing with Matlab, dealing with Spam data.\n
+Writing with Matlab, dealing with Spam data.<br/>
 With 2 Gaussian and 3 Gaussian.